animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 The euphoria was turning into grey cloud and fog.
 I was in cognitive decline by the second psychiatrist.
 Then, after I was discharged, more cognitive decline and anxiety, excruciating anxiety and physical agony.

 No place like home.
 Oz was gone.
 The yellow brick road and "Grace" was gone.
-I was in black-and-white-Rochester-New-York-Kansas, Toto, but the tornado had just begun.
+I was in black-and-white-Rochester-New-York-Kansas, but the tornado had just begun.

 The third psychiatrist, the outpatient doctor, also University of Rochester, was bad.